March 26, 2012

 I am pleased to introduce the new members of our staff who are with us today:

-• Barbara O’Malley, Associate Vice President and Chief Communications Officer.
+• Barbara O’Malley, Chief Communications Officer.

 • Oren Yagil, Special Assistant to the President